learn-co-curriculum/dsc-node-centrality-lab/README.md

 ## Putting it All Together

 Great!
-Now try putting all of these metrics together along with eigenvector centrality.
+Now put all of these metrics together along with eigenvector centrality.
 Combine all four metrics into a single dataframe for each character.

 ```python